Dental implant: Maintenance

 After placement, implants need to be cleaned (similar to natural teeth) with a periodontal scaler to remove any plaque.
 Because of the more precarious blood supply to the gingiva, care should be taken with dental floss.
 Implants will lose bone at a rate similar to natural teeth in the mouth (e.g. if someone has periodontal disease, an implant can be affected by a similar disorder) but will otherwise last.
 The porcelain on crowns should be expected to discolour, fracture or require repair approximately every ten years, although there is significant variation in the service life of dental crowns based on the position in the mouth, the forces being applied from opposing teeth and the restoration material.
 Where implants are used to retain a complete denture, depending on the type of attachment, connections need to be changed or refreshed every one to two years.
 An oral irrigator may also be useful for cleaning around implants.

 The same kinds of techniques used for cleaning teeth are recommended for maintaining hygiene around implants, and can be manually or professionally administered.
-Examples of this would be using soft toothbrushes or nylon coated interproximal brushes.
+Examples of this would be using soft toothbrushes or nylon-coated interproximal brushes.
 The one implication during professional treatment is that metal instruments may cause damage to the metallic surface of the implant or abutment, which can lead to bacterial colonisation.
-So, to avoid this, there are specially designed instruments made with hard plastic or rubber.
+To avoid this, there are specially designed instruments made with hard plastic or rubber.
 Additionally rinsing (twice daily) with antimicrobial mouthwashes has been shown to be beneficial.
 There is no evidence that one type of antimicrobial is better than the other.

 Peri-implantitis is a condition that may occur with implants due to bacteria, plaque, or design and it is on the rise.
 This disease begins as a reversible condition called peri-implant mucositis but can progress to peri-implantitis if left untreated, which can lead to implant failure.
 People are encouraged to discuss oral hygiene and maintenance of implants with their dentists.
 There are different interventions if peri-implantitis occurs, such as mechanical debridement, antimicrobial irrigation, and antibiotics.
 There can also be surgery such as open-flap debridement to remove bacteria, assess/smooth implant surface, or decontaminate implant surface.
 There is not enough evidence to know which intervention is best in the case of peri-implantitis.